EYELID Surgery

 As a central feature of the face, the eyes can display significant signs of aging, making you appear tired and much older than you feel.
 You may notice loose, crepey skin that folds onto itself, eyebags, or eyelid drooping.
 Aesthetic eyelid surgery, or blepharoplasty, can correct these signs, taking years, even decades off your appearance!

 Dr. Lisa Hwang approaches eyelids with extreme attention to detail.
 Every millimeter matters, and the goal is to make you look and feel rejuvenated, not overdone.
-Specialized in aesthetic plastic surgery, she offers innovative and comprehensive techniques, which include fat repositioning.
+Specialized in aesthetic plastic surgery, Dr. Lisa Hwang offers innovative and comprehensive techniques, which include fat repositioning.
 With renewed confidence, you will be ready to tackle other challenges in your professional and personal lives.

 Skin sag.